alonho/blog/source/_posts/2012-12-03-a-hardware-lesson-for-software-developers-from-logical-gates-to-the-game-of-life.markdown

 * ghdl (for mac!) is a VHDL compiler
 * Xilinix on windows for schematic generation
-* gtkwave for visualing simulations
+* gtkwave for visualizing simulations